-Fat gets a bad rap, mostly for its association with weight gain and heart disease.
-However, fats are an important part of a balanced diet.
-Our bodies need fat for warmth, protection, and to carry out vital functions.
+Fat gets a bad rap, mostly because we link it to weight gain and heart disease.
+But fats are an important part of a balanced diet.
+Our bodies need fat for warmth, protection, and to carry out body functions.

 The fats we eat effect the amount and type of cholesterol in our blood.
-There are 3 major types of cholesterol in the body, low-density lipoprotein (LDL), high-density lipoprotein (HDL), and triglycerides.
-High levels of LDLs (known as bad cholesterol) and triglycerides are a major risk factor for coronary artery disease (CAD), which leads to
+There are three major types of cholesterol: low-density lipoprotein (LDL), high-density lipoprotein (HDL), and triglycerides.
+High levels of LDLs (known as bad cholesterol) and triglycerides are a major risk factor for coronary artery disease (CAD).
+This can lead to

 heart attack or stroke.
-However, high levels of HDLs (known as good cholesterol) reduce the risk of CAD.
+However, high levels of HDLs (known as good cholesterol) lower the risk of CAD.

-The trick is to know which fats are good and which are bad and create a balanced diet with this knowledge.
-Dietary choices can be confusing but some simple fat facts below may help.
+The trick is to know which fats are good and which are bad so you can make a balanced diet.
+It can be confusing, but here are some tips that may help.

 You probably have heard about saturated and trans fats.
 These fats do more harm than good.
-They raise you bad cholesterol levels and lower your good cholesterol.
-Limit these fats as much as possible.
+They raise your bad cholesterol and lower your good cholesterol.
+Limit these fats as much as you are able.

-Saturated fats are associated with animal products, such as red meat, poultry with skin, lard, cream, butter, and whole-fat dairy.
-It can also be found in in bakery items and fried foods.
-Fortunately, you can control the amount of saturated fat in your diet without having to completely give up these foods.
-Look for low fat version of meat and dairy and limit your portion sizes of foods with saturated fats.
+Saturated fats come from animal products, such as red meat, poultry with skin, lard, cream, butter, and whole-fat dairy.
+It can also be found in baked goods and fried foods.
+You can limit this fat without giving up these foods.
+Look for low fat versions of meat and dairy and limit your servings of foods with these fats.

-Most trans fats are additives, that are generally considered the worse type of fat.
-You can find them in deep fried foods, and bakery items like cookies and donuts.
-On food labels, trans fats may appear as partially hydrogenated oils.
-Again, these treats do not have to be completely eliminated, however, look for options that are made with healthier fats.
-For example, many restaurants have chosen to eliminate or reduce trans fats in their foods.
-Again, limit your portion sizes.
-This will allow you to eat your favorite foods without the negative consequences.
+Most trans fats added to foods are the worse type of fat.
+You can find them in deep fried foods and baked goods like cookies and donuts.
+On food labels, trans fats may be listed as partially hydrogenated oils.
+You do not have to give up these foods, just look for options that are made with healthier fats.
+Some restaurants have chosen to get rid of or lower trans fats in their foods.
+Again, limit your serving sizes.
+This will allow you to eat your favorite foods without the worrying about health problems.

 That's the bad news, now on to the good.

-Good fats help lower the bad (LDL) cholesterol and triglycerides, while boosting the good (HDL) cholesterol.
-They should be the preferred choice in your diet.
-These fats are mostly plant-based and can be found on food labels as monounsaturateded fats or polyunsaturated fats.
+Good fats help lower bad (LDL) cholesterol and triglycerides.
+They also boost good (HDL) cholesterol.
+They should be the ones you choose to have in your diet.
+These fats are mostly plant-based and can be found on food labels as monounsaturated fats or polyunsaturated fats.

-Polyunsaturated fats may also contain omega-3 and omega-6 fatty acids.
-These are heart healthy fatty acids which your body cannot produce on its own.
+Polyunsaturated fats may also contain omega-3 fatty acids.
+These are heart healthy fatty acids that your body cannot make on its own.
 This type of fat can be found in soybean, corn, or safflower oils.
-It can also be found in dark meat fish, like salmon, or trout.
+It can also be found in dark fish, like salmon, or trout.

-But before you eat too much of a good thing, remember that fats are very high in calories.
+Fats are high in calories, so try not to eat too much.
 A little bit goes a long way.
-In general, calories from all fats should no more than 30% of your total calories.
+Calories from all fats should be equal to no more than 30% of your total calories.

 Now you know what is good for you.
 The next step is to learn to make those changes to your menu.